microsoft/SdnDiagnostics/.github/contributing.md

 1. Environments that this module run on may be in a broken or inconcistent state, so defensive coding techniques should be leveraged.
 1. Leverage `$Global:SdnDiagnostics` for caching when appropriate.
 1. Use [PowerShell Approved Verbs](https://docs.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands) when creating functions.
 1. Provide detailed function synopsis, description, parameters and examples.
 The build pipeline leverages platyPS to auto-generate documentation for the exported functions and publishes to the project wiki.
-Having these details populated helps ensure quality document generation.

 # Getting started